exoticknight/rust-option/README.md

 <a name="#examples"></a>
 ## Examples

-an [examples](https://stackblitz.com/edit/react-ts-6xdhsg?file=index.tsx) using Some and None with match in React on StackBlitz.
+an [examples](https://stackblitz.com/edit/react-ts-6xdhsg?file=index.tsx) with React on StackBlitz.

 <a name="#Note"></a>
 ## Note

-TODO
+Unlike Rust, JavaScript doesn't the 'Ownership' feature , so some API like 'as_ref ' is not necessary.

 ## implement for Option